By Jeff Einstein

 eFascism embraces and embodies the very essence of addicted excess, an institutionalized orgy-porgy of mass psychosis deliberately invoked by the constant and relentless release of media-induced dopamine in all of our brains almost all of the time.
 It's no mistake that the rise of secular Fascism in the early 20th century coincided with the rise of mass media.
 Fade out, fade in: A century later we think it’s normal to consume electronic media almost every waking minute of every day because we’ve been told for decade after decade to stay tuned and because everyone around us now behaves the same way.
 We think it’s normal, but it’s the kind of normality that ensues only when the inmates -- the biggest addicts -- take over the asylum.

-Those who would Occupy Wall Street need look no further than their own smartphones and the cash reserves of Apple and Samsung and Google and Yahoo and Facebook and Twitter and Microsoft and Disney and Discovery and Comcast and Time Warner and Viacom and FOX and Verizon and AT&T and DISH and DirectTV and SiriusXM and Nintendo and Electronic Arts and Sony and Amazon and Netflix to explain the accelerated polarization of wealth and the concomitant destruction of the middle class in 21st-century America.
+Those who would Occupy Wall Street need look no further than their own smartphones and the cash reserves of Apple and Samsung and Google and Yahoo and Facebook and Twitter and Microsoft and Disney and Discovery and Comcast and Time Warner and Viacom and FOX and Verizon and AT&T and DISH and DirectTV and SiriusXM and Nintendo and Electronic Arts and Sony and Amazon and Netflix and Omnicom and WPP and Publicis and Interpublic and Dentsu to explain the accelerated polarization of wealth and the concomitant destruction of the middle class in 21st-century America.
 True, the big banks are happily and eagerly complicit, but the populist war against Wall Street -- however justified -- is a mere smoke screen for the real power brokers.
 Follow the money these days and it will lead you directly from your own smartphone, tablet, laptop and HDTV to the balance sheets of the biggest digital and media dealers and the private off-shore accounts of their obscenely compensated proxies in entertainment, academia and all levels of government.

 Meanwhile our addiction tells us in no uncertain terms that the answers to all our problems can only be found in the consumption of still more media and still more digital devices.
 It wraps itself in the institutionalized sales language and imagery of personal empowerment, freedom and democracy.
 But personal empowerment and the digital democratization of media are the mythic golems of digital marketers and professional spinmeisters with billion-dollar budgets -- the glittering distractions of a default addiction narrative writ large and hidden in plain sight behind the soothing façade of a Potemkin global village fashioned on a Hollywood soundstage.
 The same digital and social media tools that we love to describe as liberating forces were long ago co-opted by powerful corporatist agendas with big budgets and little tolerance (beyond that expressed in their own advertising, marketing and PR) for the feel-good platitudes and slogans of media-driven and induced pop culture.
 "Pay no attention," they tell us, "to the man behind the curtain."